 Edmond, Alexis Michalik's third play, premiered at the Théâtre du Palais Royal in 2016, is still running at the Théâtre du Ier Arrondissement.
 After more than 5 Molières awards, the play returns on August 21, 2025.
 [Read more]

-Next time you hit the dust, with Vassili Schneider, returns to Paris in March 2026.
+The next time you bite the dust, with Vassili Schneider, returns to Paris in December 2026.

 Dernier coup de ciseaux: interactive detective comedy at the Théâtre des Mathurins